AI4Bharat/INCLUDE-MS-Teams-Integration/docs/debug.md

   - This certificate must be installed in your system certificate manager.
 2. Ngrok Account
   - Signup for [ngrok free account](ngrok.com) or login and get auth token.
-3. Azure Speech API key
+3. Azure Speech API key. ([Follow this tutorial](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/overview#create-the-azure-resource))
-4. Run the Inference API as instructed in `src/inference`
+4. Run the Inference API as instructed in `src/inference` and update the endpoint in App Settings JSON.

 ### Setting up the code
 1. Install VS Community with ASP.NET while installing